 Insurance: AppleCare+ must be purchased separately within 60 days of your iPad purchase.
 AppleCare+ permits owners to take their iPads to any Apple Store and have them serviced immediately; the closest one to our school is in Victoria Gardens.

 Case: A rigid case that protects all sides is highly recommended!
-The iPads will be travelling in a back pack with the weight of books and supplies compressing on them.
+The iPads will be traveling in a backpack with the weight of books and supplies compressing on them.
 It is entirely possible for our children to throw their backpacks to the ground, forgetting about the iPads in there.
 You should select a case that protects against such mishaps.
 Here are some criteria to consider when considering an iPad case: